-Three ways to give the best math instruction to your children
+Helping you give the best math instruction at home

 Math on the Level was designed to help you make the most of the home learning environment, which is why it is so different from typical classroom approaches.
-It is based on three foundations that help you adapt to the uniqueness of each child and make the most of individualized, real-life instruction.
+Here are three ways it will help you adapt to the uniqueness of each child and make the most of individualized, real-life instruction.

 Not every child is ready to learn the same concept at the same age.
 Therefore, rather than prescribing a required order in which to teach concepts, Math on the Level includes every concept you need to teach your child but lets you choose the order and pace at which to teach them.
 The four Teaching Guides show multiple ways to teach every concept but do not assign an age or a grade-level to any concept.
 You can teach in whatever order works best for each child and at a pace that adapts to each child's maturation.